 Securities Litigation

-Mary Beth’s securities practice covers civil class actions, derivative suits, and SEC investigations and enforcement actions for public companies, financial institutions, and senior executives.
-Recent representations include:
+Mary Beth's securities practice covers civil class actions, derivative suits, and SEC investigations and enforcement actions for public companies, financial institutions, and senior executives.
+Representations include:

-- Goldman Sachs (underwriter counsel) in a securities litigation in the Southern District of New York
+- Goldman Sachs, as underwriter counsel, in securities litigation in the Southern District of New York, dismissed in 2026.

-- Hut 8, a FinTech company, in a civil securities fraud class action in the Southern District of New York and numerous follow-on actions
+- Hut 8, a FinTech company, in a securities-fraud class action in the Southern District of New York, resolved by settlement, and numerous follow-on actions.

-- Estée Lauder in a securities class action in the Southern District of New York, resolved by settlement
+- Estée Lauder in a securities fraud class action in the Southern District of New York, resolved by settlement.

-- Centerview Partners and one of its managing directors: complete dismissal of civil securities and common law fraud claims, affirmed by the Fifth Circuit
+- Centerview Partners and one of its managing directors, securing complete dismissal of securities and common-law fraud claims, affirmed by the Fifth Circuit.

-- Sequential Brands Inc. and its former Directors: successful resolution without penalty of a multi-year SEC investigation, and favorable resolution of the related securities fraud class action in the Southern District of New York
+- Sequential Brands Group, Inc. and its former directors, securing resolution without penalty of a multi-year SEC investigation and favorable resolution of the related civil securities-fraud class action in the Southern District of New York.

-- Vale, Brazil’s largest mining company, in a civil securities fraud class action in the Southern District of New York, resolved favorably by settlement
+- Vale, Brazil's largest mining company, in a securities-fraud class action in the Southern District of New York, resolved favorably by settlement.

-She also represented Lynn Tilton and Patriarch Partners against SEC fraud charges, defeating debarment and disgorgement of $200 million.
+She also represented Lynn Tilton and Patriarch Partners against SEC fraud charges, defeating debarment and $200 million in requested disgorgement.

 Thought Leadership and Speaking